 Jan has wide experience across numerous industry sectors in Queensland, and has worked for government agencies in this state as well as in Western Australia and South Australia.
 She has extensive networks, is an excellent negotiator and mediator, and works well as part of group dynamics.

-Travis Schultz is the principal of Travis Schultz Law and has expertise as a commercial litigation and personal injury lawyer in the areas of workers’ compensation, motor vehicle and public liability law.
+Travis Schultz is the Managing Partner of Travis Schultz & Partners and has expertise as a commercial litigation and personal injury lawyer in the areas of workers’ compensation, motor vehicle and public liability law.